A new model for natural groupings in high-dimensional data: A model with no cluster but likely clusterable

-\section{Note about Data Rescaling}
+\subsection{Note about Data Rescaling}

-The previous hypercube and the box models are very similar, as one is a linear transformation of the other.
+The previous hypercube and the stretched hypercube are very similar, as one is a linear transformation of the other.
 So any separating projection of the box model could also be found in the hypercube.
 The only difference is how likely one might find a separating direction of projections when drawing at random.

 A common pre-processing step is to whiten data before examining it.
-If we were to whiten the box, however, we would get something like the hypercube model.
+If we were to whiten the stretched hypercube, however, we would get something like the hypercube model.
 This would make the separations of the many different signals present in the data harder to find.

-Why does this occur?
-We can draw a picture which illustrates the phenomenon, which was already quantified in \cref{sec:two_gaussian}.
-Consider the two-dimensional example presented in \cref{fig:do_not_whiten}.
-Whitening has the effect of amplifying the noise, while diminishing the signal.
+More specifically, whitening has the effect of amplifying the noise, while diminishing the signal.
 As a result, there is less room for inaccuracy when choosing a dimension of projection for clustering.
 Thus this decreases the probability of hitting a separating direction.
+While one can argue that, in many cases, whitening the data makes sense, there are many other instances where it does not.
+Our numerical experiments in Section \ref{sec:experiments} feature such an example.